 - 1. In the Collections pane, right-click and select Create Smart Collection... from the context menu. - 2.
-In the Create Smart Collection dialog box, configure the options as described below.
+In the Create Smart Collection dialog box, configure the options as described below. - 3.
+Press the OK button.

-3. Press the OK button.
+Create Smart Collection Dialog Box Options

-Create Smart Collection Dialog Box Option S Name Enter a name for your smart collection. reflective of the searc at you give your smart collection a name h query assigned to it.
-This will save you open it to find out what it contains.
+Name ne Enter a name for your smart collection. reflective of the sear It is recommended that you give your smart collection a name reflective of the search query assigned to it.
+This will save you the time of having to open it to find out what it contains.
 Location Inside a Collection Set Select this checkbox if you would like to place this collection inside of another previously-created collection set, thereby developing a hierarchy.
 Select the collection set you would like to add your smart collection to from the drop-down menu.
-Match atchPress the Add button to select search criteria for you Add Search Criteria dialog box, choose criteria by cli signs to expand the tree and toggling the checkboxe select your properties.
-Press OK.
-Your chosen criter the Match field box.
-Refine each item by clicking the variables and selecting an option from the drop-dow number into the field.
+Match Add Search Criteria dialog bo signs to expand the tree and select your properties.
+Press the Match field box.
+Refine ea Press the Add button to select search criteria for your query.
+In the Add Search Criteria dialog box, choose criteria by clicking the plus + signs to expand the tree and toggling the checkboxes on and off to select your properties.
+Press OK .
+Your chosen criteria will appear in the Match field box.
+Refine each item by clicking the underlined variables and selecting an option from the drop-down, or entering a number into the field.
 For example, if you chose Size as your search criteria, click "is" and select "is not", "is less than", "is less than or equal to", "is greater than", "is greater than or equal to", or "is between".
 Then click the "0" and enter the size value.